ssesselmann/impulse/README.md

 Python Script MCA for gamma spectrometry.
 ----------------------------------------
  This program reads a stream of data from the PC sound card and picks out pulses, the pulses are subsequently filtered and written to a JSON file in a special format called [NPES-JSON](https://github.com/OpenGammaProject/NPES-JSON).
 A live histogram and counts per second can be viewed in the browser tabs.

+ The current version of Impulse is also compatible with Atom-Nano and GS-Max devices with USB serial communication.
+ When used in serial device mode the already completed spectrum is retrieved from the device and the program performs the display monitor function only.

 Installation Method (Windows, Mac or Linux)
 -------------------------------------------